Lea esta hoja informativa en español.

 - Know What Condoms Are Available and How to Use Them

 - Talking with Your Partner about Condoms

 - Taking Care of Yourself

-Using male and internal (formerly female) condoms is an important and pleasurable part of having safer sex.
+Using male and internal (formerly female) condoms can be an important and pleasurable part of having safer sex.
 Sex with condoms can be fun, exciting, and very enjoyable.
-And using them correctly and consistently – every time you have sex – can also reduce the spread of HIV and other sexually transmitted infections or diseases (STIs or STDs), and prevent unwanted pregnancies.
-Choosing to use a condom shows that you care about the health of yourself and your sexual partner(s).
+And using them correctly and consistently – every time you have sex – can prevent unwanted pregnancies and reduce the spread of sexually transmitted infections or diseases (STIs or STDs), including HIV.
+Choosing to use a condom is one way of showing that you care about your own health and the health of your sexual partner(s).